 Tordug: Watch it with that dagger, wizard.
 I might just remember who caused me much of my troubles these last years.

 Athson slowly draws his blessed sword: He’s done me a lot of harm too!

 Me: Hold it everyone, just simmer down a moment.
 This is supposed to be a fun party after the conclusion of The Bow of Hart Saga.
 Let’s all just have some turkey (maybe they will all get sleepy from it and I can avoid damage in the house).

 Crowd of Characters: They all descend into finger-pointing, waving weapons, threatening the use of spells and Magdronu puffs up some smoke.

 I quickly call an end to the party and start glad-handing the characters as I escort them back to the book series.
 I really didn’t expect an argument and a near fight.
 I was hoping for something rather collegial like the special features at the end of a movie DVD.
 This felt like I had all the cantankerous family members over and it descended into an odd argument.
 Lesson learned.
-Speaking of which, I probably should strike a few trouble-makers off my list of attendees for my Alabama-Auburn game party or might turn out the same – maybe worse!
+Speaking of which, I probably should strike a few trouble-makers off my list of attendees for my Alabama-Auburn game party or it might turn out the same – maybe worse!
 After all, some opposing fans in the rivalry actually do draw swords and other weapons when they watch the game together!
-I think I’ll have to really thing the list…
+I think I’ll have to really think through the list…

 More about the Books

 Find out about the books at the series page: The Bow of Hart Saga